gdlazcano/datsgabs.github.io/content/blog/build-a-multistage-golang-docker-image.md

 ---
-title: "Build a Multistage Golang Docker Image"
+title: "Build a Multistage Golang Docker Image for your HTTP server"
 date: 2021-07-12T19:22:10-05:00
 draft: false
-description: ""
+description: "In this post I'm going to explain how to make a multistage golang docker for a http server in order to serve static files"
 tags: ['go']
 ---

 ## Introduction

 I was trying to deploy an application with Golang and React to Heroku and I wanted my application to be the smallest possible size.
 Heroku actually recommends doing multistage build and it's pretty much common practice.
 But I had to do a lot of research to come up with something that worked and the reason it was because of something really stupid actually.

 ## Simple HTTP application Golang